-Sydney North Primary Health Network adopts a commissioning based approach to planning local health services with the aim of improving the health of people living in our region.
+Sydney North Health Network adopts a commissioning based approach to planning local health services with the aim of improving the health of people living in our region.
 We work collaboratively with stakeholders across the health and social care economy to set the strategic direction, drive service improvements and achieve system change.

 What is Commissioning?